 Make winter dog walking both fun and safe with some after-dark gear.
 Get matching reflective vests for you and your dog so you’re seen in the night or invest in an LED collar for them.
 Not only will it keep your dog visible to drivers and other pedestrians but it’ll help you find them if they wander off.

-Speaking of finding them if they’ve wandered off, Curve by Vodafone is a smart GPS tracker that lets you keep tabs on your pet.
+Speaking of finding them if they’ve wandered off, Curve Pet tracker pack is a smart GPS tracker that lets you keep tabs on your pet.

 Bring winter dog activities indoors